 Read our full Sunbasket review to learn more about the brand's sustainability efforts.Cost: Three meals each week for two people costs $71.94 plus $7.99 shipping.
 That's $11.99 per serving

 According to researchers, you could cut the carbon footprint of your diet by 60% by eating plant-based meals for two-thirds of your diet.

 Now, if sustainability is about achieving a balance between human consumption and the environments we impact, plant-based is the way to go.
 Purple Carrot offers all plant-based meal kits in a variety of tasty menu items.
 There's even a black bean burger if you want to prepare the vegan-skeptic member of your family a familiar plate.

-Cost: Purple Carrot costs $11.99 price per serving for two people and $9.99 per serving for the four-plate plan.
-With introductory discounts the first week costs $50 to $60.
+Cost: Purple Carrot costs $11.99 per serving for two people and $9.99 per serving for the four-plate plan.
+With introductory discounts, the first week costs $50 to $60.

 Freshly is the only service we came across that offered corporate options.
 We liked the idea of a cost-efficient way to serve a large group a healthy meal.
 Freshly boxes in the office fridge would be a nice reprieve from the typical mid-day exodus to the nearest quick food option.
-All Freshly meals come in recyclable packaging and the single portions mean less food going to waste during preparation, which makes this a more sustainable option than many single-serving meal packages available in the freezer section of your local grocery store.
+All Freshly meals come in recyclable packaging and the single portions mean less food going to waste during preparation.

 Cost: Individual meals are $8.99 to $12.50 per serving with free shipping.